GatorEducator/GatorMiner/resources/sample_md_reflections/cs203_lab02/reflection16.md

 ### Scrum Meeting Two (03/23/2021)

 - What did you since last meeting?
   - We continued working on building and using the current version of GatorMiner.
-Abby was able to successfully get it to work.
+We were able to successfully get it to work.
 - What will you do before the next meeting?
   - We will continue working diligently to get the current version of GatorMiner to work.
 - Are there any obstacles in your way?